ruimina/MTTS/docs/mtts_implement/speech_synthesis.rst

 HSMM半隐马尔可夫模型的解释如下

-A hidden semi-Markov model (HSMM) is a statistical model with the same structure as a [hidden Markov model](https://en.wikipedia.org/wiki/Hidden_Markov_model) except that the unobservable process is [semi-Markov](https://en.wikipedia.org/wiki/Semi-Markov_process) rather than [Markov](https://en.wikipedia.org/wiki/Markov_process).
+A hidden semi-Markov model (HSMM) is a statistical model with the same structure as a `hidden Markov model <https://en.wikipedia.org/wiki/Hidden_Markov_model>`_ except that the unobservable process is `semi-Markov <https://en.wikipedia.org/wiki/Semi-Markov_process>`_ rather than `Markov <https://en.wikipedia.org/wiki/Markov_process>`_ .
 This means that the probability of there being a change in the hidden state depends on the amount of time that has elapsed since entry into the current state.
 This is in contrast to hidden Markov models where there is a constant probability of changing state given survival in the state up to that time